 The alternative is a candidacy centered around former president CFK, who announced on May 18 that she would run for the primary elections of the Peronist party as a vice presidential candidate to her former chief of staff, Alberto Fernández.
 CFK remains the opposition politician with the most support, but while her approval rating has increased in recent months, she still faces a considerable portion of the electorate who do not want her back in office.
-While the Fernández team has not spelled out an in detail, they have spoken of the need to reactivate economic growth, job creation, and consumption, and to control inflation through a “social pact of citizen responsibility.”
+While the Fernández team has not spelled out an economic plan in detail, they have spoken of the need to reactivate economic growth, job creation, and consumption, and to control inflation through a “social pact of citizen responsibility.”
 Should they or a similar candidate win, they will almost certainly have to negotiate a private debt restructuring.
 But perhaps the most difficult negotiation will be with the IMF, since almost the entire loan as it stands must be paid off by the end of 2023.
 This will most certainly be the trickiest aspect of an opposition victory, given how inflexible the IMF has proven to be in these kinds of negotiations.
 As IMF Managing Director Christine Lagarde recently stated: “it would be foolish on the part of any candidate [in the Argentine elections] to turn their back to the work that is underway.”

 But hopefully, Argentina will do just that: leave IMF austerity and neoliberalism behind and, more importantly, learn the lesson, once and for all, that neoliberalism and the IMF are antithetical to development.